 The diffusion length can be thought of as the typical distance CRs have spread to.
 The CR diffusion speed $v_{\rm diff}$ is defined as in \cite{Girichidis2024} as

 where $\kappa$ is the CR diffusion coefficient that we have set to $4\times10^{28} \ \rm cm^2 \ s^{-1}$ in all our simulations with CRs.
-In the second and third row of Figure \ref{fig:ecr} we show face-on and edge-on slices through the midplane of $L_{\rm cr}$ and $t_{\rm diff}/t_{\rm ff}$ at $t=1.5$ Gyr, where $t_{\rm ff}=\sqrt{3\pi/32G\rho}$ is the free-fall time.
+In the second and third rows of Figure \ref{fig:ecr}, we show face-on and edge-on slices through the midplane of $L_{\rm cr}$ and $t_{\rm diff}/t_{\rm ff}$ at $t=1.5$ Gyr, where $t_{\rm ff}=\sqrt{3\pi/32G\rho}$ is the free-fall time.
 The ratio $t_{\rm diff}/t_{\rm ff}$ therefore assesses how the timescale that CRs act on compares to the timescale on which dense structures collapse.
-We see from the figure that in most of the disk the diffusion length is around 1 kpc, much larger than the typical scale of e.g. molecular clouds.
+We see from the figure that in most of the disk the diffusion length is around 1 kpc, which is much larger than the typical scale of molecular clouds, for example.
 The diffusion of CRs through the disk weakens the CR pressure gradients in the galaxy, resulting in large diffusion lengths after 1.5 Gyr of evolution.
-An exception is in the SN-driven bubbles where CRs have recently been injected and the gradients are still strong.
-The interpretation of the time scales requires a more careful explanation.
-A long diffusion time scale corresponds to small normalised CR gradients and therefore small diffusive speeds.
+One exception is SN-driven bubbles, where CRs have recently been injected and the gradients are still strong.
+The interpretation of the timescales requires a more careful explanation.
+A long diffusion timescale corresponds to small normalized CR gradients and, thus, small diffusive speeds.
 This suggests that CRs will behave adiabatically since local gas motions can exceed the diffusive speeds and create local CR enhancements or voids.
 However, the large diffusion coefficients quickly remove local CR overdensities as soon as they appear due to adiabatic contraction or expansion.
-As a result, we do not see an adiabatic behaviour of the CR fluid, which would scale with $\rho^{4/3}$, cf. Figure~\ref{fig:ecr_hist} and Figure 1 in \citet{Girichidis2024}.
-Effectively, the small CR gradients result in weaker CR forces compared to local thermal gradients meaning that dense structures collapse faster than the timescales at which CRs act.
+As a result, we do not see an adiabatic behaviour of the CR fluid, which would scale with $\rho^{4/3}$, as seen in Figure~\ref{fig:ecr_hist} here as well as Figure 1 in \citet{Girichidis2024}.
+Effectively, the small CR gradients result in weaker CR forces compared to local thermal gradients, meaning that dense structures collapse faster than the timescales at which CRs act.